 I advocated for students and helped parents gain resources for their children.
 I became certified in more than a dozen researched-based reading programs and taught teachers how to use the programs with their at-risk students.
 And I helped write multiple curriculums and programs for Special Education.

 And for the final nine years of my career, I was a school administrator in charge of the Special Education and at-risk student population.
 I continued to advocate for students and work with families in the community who needed assistance with educational resources and programs.

-Thus, when I am able to help students and families with a current educational issue, I will write posts that may not fit neatly into my usual content topics here on my blog.
+Thus, when I am able to help students and families with a current educational issue, I will write posts that may not fit neatly into my usual content topics here.
 But education has been a passion of mine for 40 years and it’s an integral part of my soul at this point.